 There are emerging data relating to the efficacy and safety of the proposed perioperative management of DOAC-treated patients.
-The PAUSE study assessed a standardized perioperative management strategy in patients who were receiving a DOAC and required DOAC interruption prior to an elective (planned) surgery/procedure.
+The PAUSE study was the first study to assess a standardized perioperative management strategy in patients who were receiving a DOAC and required DOAC interruption prior to an elective (planned) surgery/procedure.
 In this study of 3,007 DOAC-treated patients with atrial fibrillation, a simple perioperative DOAC management that did not involve perioperative heparin bridging or preoperative coagulation function testing was associated with low rates of major bleeding (<2%) and stroke/systemic embolism (<1%).